 Grab the kids, order some Ben & Jerry’s, and enjoy a nice summer evening on the grass while listening to the sounds of the sea and the city.

 Boston is a relatively small city but has all the goodies to compete with the big cities and make it worthy of a trip by itself.

 With everything from world-class museums and dining to great shopping and outdoor spaces, you are sure to find something in “America’s Walking City” that will be fun for you and your small kids.

-Whether you are visiting in the winter and do some ice skating and then catch a Celtics game or visiting in the summer and you prefer a bit of kayaking and whale watching, your next trip to Boston is going to jam-packed with fun ideas after reading this article.
+Whether you are visiting in the winter and do some ice skating and then catch a Celtics game or visiting in the summer and you prefer a bit of kayaking and whale watching followed by a lobster roll, your next trip to Boston is going to be jam-packed with fun ideas after reading this article.

 If we missed something or you have a question about your vacation to Boston, leave a comment below or join our private Facebook Group, Level UP Travel, and chat with fellow travelers!